zulip/zulip-gci/tasks/eslint.md

 ## Rules that need not be changed
+The rules below do not have an associated GCI task.

 1. strict - when we switch to ES6, babel will insert this for us
 2. no-console - this is only a warning in airbnb’s lint rules, perhaps this can be discussed later?
 3. [camelcase](http://eslint.org/docs/rules/camelcase) (3680 errors)